radareorg/radare2-book/basic_commands/mapping_files.md

 ## Mapping Files

 Radare IO system allows you to map contents of files into the same IO space used to contain loaded binary.
 New contents can be placed at random offsets.
-This lets you create a static environment which emulate the view you would have when using a debugger, where the program and all its libraries are loaded in memory and can be accessed.
+This lets you create a static environment which emulates the view you would have when using a debugger, where the program and all its libraries are loaded in memory and can be accessed.

-Using the `S` (sections) command you can define base address for each library to be loaded.
+Using the `S` (sections) command you can define a base address for each library to be loaded.

 Mapping files is done using the `o` (open) command.
 Let's read the help: